 Our coffees fall into three main categories: year-round, single-origin, and seasonal releases.
-Here, we’ll take a deep dive into what a single-origin coffee is and why you might want to try one.
+Let's dive into what a single-origin coffee is and why you might want to try one.

 What Does Single-Origin Mean?